Concrete18/Spell-Slot-Tracker/README.md

 ## How to use it?
 Once the .ini is filled out, proceed to click the Use Spell buttons for the spell level you just used and click the Rest - Reset when you want everything to reset to your configured Spells per day per spell level.

+### Thanks to https://github.com/rellissc for the help with some of the methods used.